Easy Oven Baked Burgers: Juicy Results Without the Grill

 Step 6: Toast the Buns and Assemble

 Remove the burgers from the wire rack and let them rest for 2-3 minutes to allow juices to redistribute.
-This brief rest period ensures maximum juiciness.
-Assemble your burgers with desired toppings and condiments on the toasted buns for the ultimate homemade burger experience.
+This brief rest period ensures maximum juiciness. ssemble immediately and serve — baked burgers lose heat faster than grilled ones so get them on the table quickly.

 How To Store Leftovers and Reheat

-Allow the burgers to cool completely to room temperature before storing them, about 30 minutes.
+Allow the burgers to cool to room temperature before storing them; this takes approximately 30 minutes.
 However, for food safety reasons, don’t leave them out longer than 2 hours.

-Store cooled burger patties in airtight containers or wrap them tightly in aluminum foil before placing in a ziplock bag.
+Store-cooled burger patties in airtight containers or wrap them tightly in aluminum foil before placing them in a ziplock bag.

 Your cooked burger patties will keep in the refrigerator for up to 4 days.
-For longer storage, wrap cooled patties individually in plastic wrap and place them in a freezer bag with the air removed.
+For longer storage, wrap cooled patties individually in plastic wrap, then place them in a freezer bag, removing as much air as possible.
 Frozen patties maintain quality for up to 3 months.

 Reheating Methods